![]() |

 At the Radiation and Proton Therapy Center (RPTC), we provide a variety of radiation therapies including external radiotherapy (linac radiation therapy), proton beam therapy and sealed brachytherapy with broad applicability for both curative or palliative intents for the patients with malignant tumors in the entire body.

-Radiation therapy (RT) can be featured as minimally invasive for cancer patients.
-Therefore, for early-staged cancers, the organs and the functions can be well-preserved and quality of life can be retained quite well.
+Radiation therapy (RT) can be featured as being minimally invasive for cancer patients.
+Therefore, for early-staged cancers, the organs as well as their functions can be well-preserved and the quality of life can be retained quite well.
 For advanced cancers, RT is often provided in conjunction with surgery and/or anti-cancer drug therapy.
 RT is also applicable for patients who have difficulty taking surgery and anti-cancer drug therapy, including aged patients, which makes the number of patients taking RT quite large.
 The patients newly starting RT count over 1,400 a year, and the total number of the patients taking RT including those resuming the therapy is over 1,900 a year.
 These numbers prove that the RPTC is one of the leading RT facilities in Japan.

-In order to accommodate ever-growing demands, the doctors at the RPTC constantly work together with all the other doctors at the relevant clinical divisions through joint medical conferences, and tackle the diseases in multidisciplinary teams involving clinical radiation technologists, nurses and medical physicists.
+In order to accommodate ever-growing demands, the doctors at the RPTC tightly collaborate with the doctors at all the relevant clinical divisions through joint medical conferences, and tackle the diseases in multidisciplinary teams involving clinical radiation technologists, nurses and medical physicists.
 We provide each patient and his/her family with a detailed explanation about the therapy until they understand and feel contented about it.
 At the same time, the patient’s condition is carefully observed daily when he/she receives the therapy, and whenever there is even the slightest change admitted, it will soon be taken care of.

-For proton therapy, intensity-modulated radiation therapy (IMRT) and stereotactic irradiation, all of which need to be done with high precisions, highly safe and precise therapies are ensured through collaborations in multidisciplinary team approach and full performances of the cutting-edge systems, because human resources and facility performance are both quite well-consolidated for doing so.
+In addition, even with proton therapy, intensity-modulated radiation therapy (IMRT) and stereotactic irradiation, which are the fields that need to be done with extremely high precisions, highly safe and precise therapies are ensured through collaborations in multidisciplinary team approach and full performances of the cutting-edge systems, because human resources and facility performance are both quite well-consolidated for doing so.

-At the Radiation and Proton Therapy Center, the following treatments are being provided.
+At the Radiation and Proton Therapy Center, the treatment methods listed below are being provided.

-These radiation therapies are often combined depending on the disease conditions, including combined application of linac radiation and proton beam, in pursuit of the best radiation treatment for cancer.
+These radiation therapies are sometimes combined depending on the disease conditions, including combined application of linac radiation and proton beam, in pursuit of the best radiation treatment for cancer.

 Also provided is the internally-administered radioisotope therapy in collaboration with the Nuclear Medicine Section.